 - Therapies.
 What type of therapy does the treatment center offer?
 Aside from group, individual and family counseling, it’s helpful to have access to holistic healing practices like meditation, yoga and nutrition information.

-Get Help for Your Partner’s Addiction
+Get Help for Your Partner’s Addiction in Phoenix, AZ

 Continuum Recovery Center will walk you through this journey.
 We provide flexible, intensive outpatient programs as well as holistic recovery practices, family education and The Bridge device, which helps clients through withdrawal.
 Contact us today to learn more about our holistic outpatient treatment options.